-CV x PORTAMENTO CONTROLLER (ON, OFF, 0-119, default: 65)
+CV x PORTAMENTO CONTROLLER (Auto ,ON, OFF, 0-119, default: 65)

 - sets the controller responsible for enabling-disabling the portamento control.
 If on or off are selected these force on or off.
+If Auto is selected, then portamento is obtained only when you play in a legato manner (i.e. playing the new note before releasing the old one), thus you can turn portamento on or off, depending on how you play the notes.